prioberoi/deep-learning-img-recognition/README.md

 # Jetson TX1 and Deep Learning Tutorial

 Our goal is to create a deep learning model on the Jetson TX1, so we can take advantage of its GPU for training a deep neural network.
 I will use the MNIST dataset of handwritten digits to build a model that can recognize and label each image.
 The MNIST dataset is included in almost every deep learning framework's tutorials since the machine learning problem is easy to interpret and all the data cleaning and preprocessing is already done.
-I decided to use this dataset even though I would have to forego the data preprocedding steps since this is my first deep learning model and it allowed me to focus on understanding how the model works and model optimization.
+I decided to use this dataset even though I would have to forego the data preprocessing steps since this is my first deep learning model and it allowed me to focus on understanding how the model works and model optimization.
 Tuning deep learning models is tricky and can yield powerful results in terms of performance and accuracy, so this is a great way to dig in to the concepts that drive deep learning.

-The following two sections are a quick walkthrough of setting up the jetson TX1, installing caffe (deep learning framework) prerequisites, installing caffe, and building a deep learning model.
+The following two sections are a quick walkthrough of setting up the jetson TX1 and installing caffe.
+The last section covers building a deep learning model.

 ## Jetson TX1